The Client Mix Strategy: How to Build a Sustainable Portfolio of Clients

 3. Managing Risk Through Portfolio Composition

-Review three portfolio ratios each quarter:
+Review three key ratios quarterly:

 4. Evaluating Clients Objectively